 What are the best hypoallergenic pets for people with allergies?

-Approximately 15% of people in the U.S. is allergic to pet dander.
+Approximately 15% of people in the U.S. are allergic to pet dander.
 Although you’re certainly not alone as an allergy sufferer, finding a hypoallergenic pet can be challenging.
 Fortunately, as we learn more about the cause of pet allergies, more and more people are able to find companions that don’t set off a sneezing fit.

 What is pet dander?